lo-ise/antarctic-seaice-extent/README.md

 This exercise presents a way you might want to calculate sea ice extent from sea ice concentration data, using ArcGIS.

 The exercise will begin by showing a flow of commands to go from reading in the sea ice concentration data, to ending up with a calculation of the area.
-It will demonstrate this with one days worth of data, a single band raster dataset.
+It will demonstrate this on one single band raster dataset.

 The exercise will show how to do this by typing commands into the Python prompt in ArcGIS Desktop.